helium/HIP/0116-lorawan-device-address-price-adjustment.md

 ### Implementation Timeline

-Upon approval of this HIP, the Helium Foundation will immediately change the cost of purchasing a block of 8 DevAddr to $100 USD.
+Upon approval of this HIP, all subsequent purchases of a block of 8 DevAddr will cost $100 USD.
+The Helium Foundation will continue to facilitate the purchase of DevAddrs for the community.

-The Helium Foundation will also begin the process of moving OUI and DevAddr issuance to the IOT token.
-As OUI and DevAddr purchases are currently transacted off-chain, the purchases will be implemented to use the IOT token with the completion on-chain transaction method.
+In the future, OUI and DevAddr issuance will be moved to an on-chain mechanism where IOT will be used to secure the purchase of these assets.
+At that point, existing OUIs and DevAddrs will be migrated to this new representation without an additional IOT fee.

 ## Drawbacks